The best waterproof jackets for women

 But what style to choose?

-We've rounded up the best waterproof outerwear brands for every occasion and aesthetic.
+Whether you're planning a glamping trip, another al fresco summer of social distancing or simply need to update your arsenal, we've rounded up the best waterproof outerwear brands for every occasion and aesthetic.
 Don't leave out your little ones, check out the Culture Whisper guide to wet-weather essentials for kids.

 Best for the nine-to-five commute: Blocktech by Uniqlo